AKIL3333/xeno-frontend/README.md

 ### 2. Installing the dependencies
 Make sure you have Node.js (>= 16) and npm installed.
 Then run:npm install
 ### 3.Configure API endpoint
-Create a .env folder and ensure the base URL points to your backend:
+Create a .env file and ensure the base URL points to your backend:
 REACT_APP_API_URL=https://xeno-backend-3bn5.onrender.com/api (use your backend url if you have one)

 ### 4.Start the development server